celo-org/docs/docs/protocol/transaction/erc20-transaction-fees.md

 #### Estimating gas price

-To estimate gas price use the token address or the adapter address (in case of USDC and USDT) as the value for `feeCurrency` field in the transaction.
+To estimate gas price use the token address (in case of cUSD, cEUR and cREAL) or the adapter address (in case of USDC and USDT) as the value for `feeCurrency` field in the transaction.

 :::info
 The Gas Price Minimum value returned from the RPC has to be interpreted in 18 decimals.